Oracle Database Session Control: RESOURCE_LIMIT, CONNECT_TIME, and IDLE_TIME

 🔔 Sessions running queries or background jobs may not be truly idle.
 Use caution when applying

-to such users.
+IDLE_TIMEto such users.

 5. Enabling Limits - Combined Usage

-To activate these limits, both the profile limits must be set and RESOURCE_LIMIT
+To activate these limits, both the profile limits must be set and RESOURCE_LIMIT must be enabled:

 6. Monitoring and Managing Profiles